Looking to sell? Add value to your home with these simple DIY strategies

 So it was time for the Smith’s to pack away every school photo, from every year of each child!

 A coat of paint can go a very long way when adding value to your home.
-The walls of the Smith’s bedrooms and living area look withered and dated and you can’t help but to notice the pen stains on the bedroom walls.
+The Smith's' bedroom walls and living area look withered and dated and you can’t help but notice the pen stains on the bedroom walls.
 A crisp, white lather of paint will make a world of difference, lightening up the place, lifting the mood and making it feel larger.
 Painting can be a fun, family task accomplished over a weekend.

 When a potential buyer sees a hole in a wall they just think money along with time and effort trying to find something to cover it.
 Rid them of this stress by patching up the holes.
 It’ a simple DIY task that won’t take long.
 All you need to do is place an adhesive patch over the area and using a trowel to spread all-purpose drywall compound over it.
 Once it’s dry you can paint the area.